scimusmn/stele/docs/development.md

 # Development

 ## Requirements and setup
-Ensure you have Git, Node, NPM, and Yarn installed on your development machine.
+Ensure you have Git, Node **12**, NPM, and Yarn installed on your development machine.

 On macOS, you should be able to clone the git repo, install the dependencies and get going right away.